 There’s a chill in the air.
 There are starlings.
-There’s standing traffic because a bus has got stuck and the driver is wearing sunglasses and waving his arms at a woman in a Fiesta.
-She’s stuck too and there’s a navy blue sock in the gutter.
+There is standing traffic because a bus has got stuck and the driver is wearing sunglasses and waving his arms at a woman in a Fiesta—who is also stuck.
+There’s a navy blue sock in the gutter.

 I slalom around on wheelie bin pavements.
-At number 56 the bin has a brass effect '5' and '6' bolted to it, next door the ’58’ has been applied with lackadaisical Tippex and outside number sixty there’s no wheelie bin at all, just a small five litre brushed steel pedal bin with no number.
+At No.56 the bin has a brass effect '5' and '6' bolted to it, next door the ’58’ has been applied with lackadaisical Tippex and outside No.60 there’s no wheelie bin at all, just a small five litre brushed steel pedal bin with no number.

 A single rubberised red-brown glove with off-white cuffing lies in the gutter.
 This is by far the most commonly discarded style of glove in the Huddersfield area*.
 I once saw one fall from the back of a builder's truck as it rounded a corner which perhaps explains the phenomenon.

 Further up the hill, the soot black terraces give way to pebble-dash inter-war semis with neatly trimmed privet.
 There’s a pile of interior doors in a ginnel and big ball of hoover fluff on a lawn but no more White Star cans.